algorandfoundation/docs/docs/get-started/tokenization/nft.md

         Address reserve = null;
         Address freeze = null;
         Address clawback = null;
-        BigInteger assetTotal = BigInteger.valueOf(10); // Fractionalized NFTs MUST be a power of 10 larger than 1: 10, 100, 1000, ...
+        BigInteger assetTotal = BigInteger.valueOf(10); // Total MUST be a power of 10 larger than 1: 10, 100, 1000, ...
-        Integer decimals = 1; // Fractionalized NFTs MUST be equal to the logarithm in base 10 of total number of units : 10(total) * .1(each) = 1.0
-        Transaction tx = Transaction.AssetCreateTransactionBuilder()
+        Integer decimals = 1; // Decimals MUST be equal to the logarithm in base 10 of total number of units Transaction tx = Transaction.AssetCreateTransactionBuilder()
                 .sender(aliceAccount.getAddress().toString())
                 .assetTotal(assetTotal)